Drake tops Wichita State for first NCAA win in 50 years

 WEST LAFAYETTE, Ind.
+(AP) — Drake’s small, energetic contingent of fans sounded like it had waited forever to let loose.

+The several hundred blue-clad supporters who got to see the Bulldogs in person on Thursday night ended up witnessing the team’s first NCAA Tournament win in a half-century.

-(AP) — Joseph Yesufu scored 21 points and Drake beat Wichita State 53-52 on Thursday night in the First Four, the Bulldogs’ first NCAA Tournament win in a half-century.
+Joseph Yesufu scored 21 points and Drake held on to beat Wichita State 53-52 in a tense First Four matchup between former Missouri Valley Conference rivals.

-Drake’s previous tournament victory was 50 years ago to the day —- March 18, 1971, against Notre Dame.
+Drake’s last tournament victory had been 50 years ago to the day —- March 18, 1971, against Notre Dame.

-The Bulldogs were hardly overmatched in this year’s tournament field, however — they came in with 25 wins, second most of the 68 teams behind top overall seed Gonzaga, and their tense matchup with a longtime Missouri Valley Conference rival brought some early drama to the pandemic-affected tourney.
+“To get a win for our program that hasn’t happened in 50 years — it’s really exciting,” Bulldogs coach Darian DeVries said.
+“These guys have fought through so much, and for them to be the ones to get us one, I think is really deserving.”

+Attendance was limited because of the coronavirus pandemic, leaving most of the seats at Mackey Arena empty, and the Drake crowd finally made some noise at the end of a game that deserved a much bigger audience.

 Wichita State’s Dexter Dennis made a 3-pointer with 8 seconds remaining to trim Drake’s lead to a point.
 The Bulldogs got the ball in to Yesufu, who was fouled.
 He missed the front end of a 1-and-1 to give the Shockers a chance, but Wichita State’s Alterique Gilbert settled for a long 3-pointer that hit the front rim as time expired.

-The win was extra validation for Drake coach Darian DeVries, who was rewarded with a contract extension through 2028-29 on Wednesday.
+The Bulldogs were hardly overmatched in this year’s tournament field — they came in with 25 wins, second most of the 68 teams behind top overall seed Gonzaga.
+The win was extra validation for DeVries, who was rewarded this week with a contract extension through 2028-29.

 Tremell Murphy added 11 points for 11th-seeded Drake (26-4), which advanced to play sixth-seeded Southern California in the West Region on Saturday.

-Morris Udeze scored a career-high 22 points and Dennis added 13 for Wichita State (16-6).
+Morris Udeze scored a career-high 22 points and Dennis added 13 for Wichita State (16-6), which made just 11 of 22 free throws.

 It was the 152nd meeting between the former MVC rivals.
 Wichita State left for the American Athletic Conference in 2017.
-Both mid-major powers were given at-large bids into the NCAA field.
+Both mid-major powers were given at-large bids into the NCAA field, and their matchup was dominated by defense — Drake shot 38% while Wichita State shot 34%.

+The Shockers reached the NCAA Tournament after an offseason of turmoil.
+Seven players left the program, and longtime coach Gregg Marshall resigned before the season amid allegations of verbal and physical abuse.
+Isaac Brown was promoted to interim coach.
+Wichita State removed Brown’s interim tag last month as the Shockers won eight straight late in the season before closing with a one-point loss to Cincinnati in the AAC Tournament.

+“I went to the locker room and I didn’t even talk about the game,” Brown said.
+“I said, ‘Man, I’m so proud of you guys.
+You guys were picked seventh.
+You won the AAC.’ … Great effort.
+We just didn’t get it done tonight.”

 Drake missed 10 straight shots as Wichita State built an early 18-6 lead.